impress-org/support-manual/daily-routine/queue-health-habits.md

 ### Issue is resolved

-Reply to the customer with either the version of the add-on or Give core that the issue is fixed in, and close the ticket.
+Reply to the customer with either the version of the add-on or GiveWP core that the issue is fixed in, and close the ticket.
 Leave the waiting-on-fix tag for historical reference.

 ### Issue is not resolved, but actively being worked on